Revolutionary-Games/Thrive/README.md

 The best place to put the assets is in your code repository's `assets` subdirectory.
 If, for whatever reason, you want to check it out to another place, you will have to modify the `ASSET_DIRECTORY` variable in the CMake setup.
-If you want to know why we split the code and assets into two different repositories in the first place, please refer to GitHub issue #32.
+Offloading art assets into Subversion was necessary due to size constraints for GitHub repositories.

 Windows developers should follow the procedure outlined in the [mingw setup guide](www.github.com/Revolutionary-Games/Thrive/blob/master/mingw_setup/readme.txt).